-1. The 2014 results include a \$123.4 million goodwill impairment charge on our Oil Re-refining and Recycling reporting unit.
-See Note 6, "Goodwill and Other intangible Assets," to our consolidated financial statements under Item 8, "Financial Statements and Supplementary Data," on pages 65 through 67 of the Annual Report on Form 10-K, incorporated herein, for additional information regarding that goodwill impairment charge.
-The 2012 results include a \$26.4 million loss on early extinguishment of debt in connection with a redemption and repurchase of our \$520.0 million previously outstanding senior secured notes and an income tax benefit of \$1.9 million primarily due to a decrease in unrecognized tax benefits of \$52.4 million (net of interest and penalties of \$29.3 million) resulting from expiring statue of limitation periods related to a historical Canadian debt restructuring transaction.
+1. The 2015 results include a \$32.0 million goodwill impairment charge in our Oil and Gas Field Services reporting unit and the 2014 results include a \$123.4 million goodwill impairment charge in our Kleen Performance Products reporting unit.
+In 2015 and 2014, we recorded an income tax benefit of \$2.0 million and \$2.7 million, respectively, as a result of the goodwill impairment charge.
+See Note 6, "Goodwill and Other Intangible Assets," to our consolidated financial under Item 8, "Financial Statements and Supplementary Data," on pages 70 through 73 of the Annual Report on Form 10-K, incorporated herein, for additional information regarding those goodwill impairment charges.
+The 2012 results include a \$26.4 million loss on early extinguishment of debt in connection with a redemption and repurchase of our \$520.0 million previously outstanding senior secured notes and a benefit for income taxes of \$1.9 million primarily due to a decrease in unrecognized tax benefits of \$52.4 million (net of interest and penalties of \$29.3 million) resulting from expiring statute of limitation periods related to a historical Canadian debt restructuring transaction.